jsmolka/blog/content/posts/workin/index.md

     cadence: ['u16'], // 0.5 rpm
   };
   ```
-  At one point I wondered why the reported cadence was twice the actual value, until I realized that cadence is transmitted in 0.5 rpm increments.
+  At one point I wondered why the reported cadence was twice the actual value until I realized that cadence is transmitted in 0.5 rpm increments.
 - **Fitness Machine Control Point**: this characteristic handles all communication with the trainer.

     ```js